Access to the D'Angelo Law Library

-Other researchers may use the Law Library by prior arrangement with the Associate Dean for Library and Information Services, with the Associate Law Librarian for Public Services, or with the Head of Access Services.
+Other researchers may use the Law Library by prior arrangement with the Director of the D'Angelo Law Library, the Associate Law Librarian for User Services or with the Head of Access Services.
 An access pass or library card will be issued to these visiting researchers.

 The federal depository documents collection is open to the public weekdays from 8:30 a.m. to 5:00 p.m.